akshendra/akshendra.github.io/the-madlad-reduce/index.md

 ### Now some practical examples

 I mentioned above that I went through some of my code to find examples of `reduce()`.
-I have listed below some of those which were different enough to represent a new use case.
+I have listed below some of those, which were different enough to represent a new use case.

+> I have trimmed the project specific code from these examples to keep the short

 #### 1. Reducing to a boolean